 where the stiffness matrix K is assumed to be frequency independent.

-For an uncoupled model with six rigid body degrees of freedom (N=6) the displacement Vector Xω is given by Equation 15.
-For a coupled model there will be additional degrees of freedom representing the various components of the tendons and risers (which may be modeled as finite elements).
-Regardless of whether a coupled or uncoupled model is used (as defined in 7.4) Equation 16 will include, at a minimum, coupling between the six-degree-of-freedom rigid body motion (e.g. surge-pitch coupling).
+For an uncoupled model with six rigid body degrees of freedom (N=6), the displacement Vector Xω is given by Equation 18.
+For a coupled model, there will be additional degrees of freedom representing the various components of the tendons and risers (which may be modeled as finite elements).
+Regardless of whether a coupled or uncoupled model is used (as defined in 7.4), Equation 19 will include, at a minimum, coupling between the six-degree-of-freedom rigid body motion (e.g. surge-pitch coupling).

-The vector differential Equation 16 is solved frequency by frequency using conventional linear harmonic analysis techniques.
+The vector differential Equation 19 is solved frequency by frequency using conventional linear harmonic analysis techniques.
 A special case of the solution is where the excitation in the wave frequency band is based on a unit wave amplitude at each frequency.
 The resulting displacement Vector Xω then represents the unit wave amplitude transfer function, commonly referred to as the response amplitude operator (RAO).